Aurorasphere/Aurorasphere/README.md

 ### The work I've done
 - [not-so-oisc](https://github.com/Aurorasphere/not-so-oisc): A Minimal Instruction Set Computer(MISC) based on Subleq instruction, written in C.
 ### Currently Working On
+- AuRISC Project
+  - 16/32-bit RISC Processor with 5-stage pipeline
+  - Its own C compiler and port of UNIX(-like) system
 - AurOS
   - A low-level operating system that operates entirely at Ring0 and is freely hackable.
 - 6502 Emulator in C/Zig
-- Custom 16/32-bit RISC Processor
+  - Classic CISC processor emulator, written in C/Zig.
 - Rule-based syntactic parser for Korean written in C/Rust

 <h3 align="left">Stuff I Use</h3>